dryer repair

 The rhythmic, comforting hum of a clothes dryer is the soundtrack to a smoothly running household.
 We rely heavily on this modern convenience to turn heavy, damp laundry into warm, ready-to-wear clothing in a matter of minutes.
 However, when that familiar hum turns into a harsh grinding noise, or the cycle finishes to reveal a pile of soggy clothes, panic often sets in.
-The prospect of hauling wet laundry to a laundromat is dreadful, but paying for a brand-new machine can be a severe blow to your budget.

 1. The Dryer Won’t Start